Thaler: Dutch Republic

 The Spanish Netherlands and the independent Dutch Republic has had a history of minting large silver coins separately from the rest of the Holy Roman Empire.
 It issued the kruisdaalder (depicting the Cross of Burgundy) in 1567, and then the leeuwendaalder (the "lion thaler", depicting the Belgic Lion) in 1575, the latter of weight 27.68 g (427.2 grains) and 0.743 fineness.
 With the growing popularity of the German reichsthaler, however, the Republic of the Seven United Netherlands had to follow up with their own Dutch rijksdaalder in 1583, of weight 29.03 g (448 grains) and 0.885 fineness, and featuring an armored half bust of William the Silent.
 Friesland, Gelderland, Holland, Kampen, Overijssel, Utrecht, West Friesland, Zeeland, and Zwolle minted armored half bust rijksdaalders until the end of the 17th century.

 The pace of depreciation of the small-denomination stuiver quickened from the 1570s, with the leeuwendaalder rising from 32 to 40 stuivers by 1619, and the rijksdaalder from 42 to 50 stuivers.
-The Amsterdam Wisselbank was then founded in 1608 to establish a stable bank currency with the rijksdaalder of 29.03 g, 0.875 fine (or 25.4 g fine silver) fixed at 50 stuivers or 21/2 gulden.
+The Amsterdam Wisselbank was then founded in 1608 to establish a stable bank currency with the rijksdaalder of 29.03 g, 0.875 fine (or 25.4 g fine silver) fixed at 50 stuivers, or 21/2 gulden.

 The bank's success helped the Dutch Republic become Europe's financial center in the 17th century and maintain the reichsthaler as its banking currency unit despite Germany's descent into the chaos of the Thirty Years' War.
 As a bullion entrepôt of the period, the Netherlands produced reichsthalers for Germany and Scandinavia, and exported leeuwendaalders to the Levant and the Ottoman Empire.
-The latter survives to this day in the form of the Bulgarian lev, Romanian leu, and Moldovan leu.
+These Dutch Thaler coins, depicting a lion, circulated in Bulgaria, Romania and Moldova and gave their name to the respective currencies the Bulgarian lev, Romanian leu, and Moldovan leu.

-Lion Daalders were used a lot in Europe, Africa, the Middle East and in what's now known as the USA.
+Lion daalders were in common use in Europe, Africa, the Middle East and in what is now known as the United States.
 The city of New Amsterdam, currently New York, was founded by the Dutch in the early 17th century.
 "The Lion Daalder holds an important place in American history as America’s first dollar and the root of the word from where the current currency, the US Dollar, found its name."

-By the 18th century the Spanish-controlled Dutch territories eventually became the Austrian Netherlands.
-In 1754 it issued the Kronenthaler of weight 29.45 g and 0.873 fineness, or 25.71 g fine silver.
+By the 18th century, the Spanish-controlled Dutch territories eventually became the Austrian Netherlands.
+In 1754, it issued the kronenthaler of 29.45 g weight and 0.873 fineness, or 25.71 g fine silver.
 This coin was adopted by many South German states by the early 19th century.

-The term daalder continued to refer to 11/2 gulden in currency even after the discontinuation of the 11/2 gulden or 30 stuiver piece in the 19th century.
+The term daalder continued to refer to 11/2 gulden in currency even after the discontinuation of the 11/2 gulden, or 30 stuiver, piece in the 19th century.

 The rijksdaalder was also known as the silver ducat, which is still minted for collectors in the Netherlands today.